-Choose the appropriate Exchange server connection from the Server connection drop-down menu, select the Restore to another mailbox option, and click the active Browse button (Fig. 10.).
+Choose the appropriate Exchange server connection from the Server connection drop-down menu, select the Restore to another mailbox / archive mailbox option, and click the active Browse button (Fig. 10.).

-In the window that opens, select the mailbox you want the data to be restored to and click OK.
-You can use the Search box to quickly find the mailbox you are looking for (Fig. 11.).
+In the window that opens, select the mailbox to which you want to restore your data and click OK.
+You can use the search box or mailbox filter to quickly find the mailbox you are looking for (Fig. 11.).

-Choose the appropriate Exchange server connection from the Server connection drop-down menu, select the Restore to another folder option, and click the active Browse button (Fig. 12.).
+Choose the appropriate Exchange server connection from the Server connection drop-down menu, select the Restore to another folder in a mailbox or an archive mailbox option, and click the active Browse button (Fig. 12.).

-In the window that opens, click Browse and select the mailbox you want the data to be restored to and click OK.
+In the window that opens, click Browse, select the mailbox to which you want to restore your data and click OK.
 You can use the Search box to quickly find the mailbox you are looking for (see Fig. 11. above).

-Back in the Select folder window, choose the folder you want the data to be restored to and click OK.
-Additionally, use the New folder button or the shortcut (right-click) menu to create a new folder, either in the root of the mailbox or in any other folder (Fig. 13.).
+Back in the Select folder window, choose any folder and click OK.
+If that mailbox has the archive mailbox enabled, it will be visible here as well.
+Additionally, you can use the New folder button or the shortcut (right-click) menu to create a new folder, either in the root of the mailbox or in any other folder (Fig. 13.).